Drunken boxing: Northern fist

 There are Northern and Southern versions of drunken monkey boxing, which is related to drunken boxing.

 Technique

 Drunken boxing is internal in nature, and emphasizes the role of jin.
-Movement is initiated in the dan tian area, and moves through the body distally towards the hands and feet.
+Movement is initiated in the dantian area, and moves through the body distally towards the hands and feet.
 The musculature is kept as soft as possible.

 Movement in drunken boxing is relatively unique among martial arts in the frequency and degree in which it deviates from vertical posture, with the torso bent and twisted in all directions.
 The default hand position is the "cup holding fist", which is a softly held semi-open fist that uses the knuckles to strike and the tips of the fingers to grab.
 Other hand positions are used, too, among them the phoenix eye single knuckle fist.

 Combat

 Many aspects of drunken boxing are specialized towards deception: continuous bobbing and weaving and slipping, feigning instability and lack of focus, attacking from unusual angles and seemingly weak positions, sudden changes of momentum, compounding multiple attacks with the same limb, use of blind-spots and visual distractions, changing game plans in mid-fight and employing concealed or improvised weapons.